solo-io/gloo/docs/content/installation/enterprise/_index.md

 ## Verify your Installation

-Check that the Gloo Edge pods and services have been created.
+Check that the Gloo Gateway pods and services have been created.
 Depending on your install option, you may see some differences from the following example.
-And if you choose to install Gloo Edge into a different namespace than the default `gloo-system`, then you will need to query your chosen namespace instead.
+And if you choose to install Gloo Gateway into a different namespace than the default `gloo-system`, then you will need to query your chosen namespace instead.

 ```shell